Kiteretsu77/FAST_Anime_VSR/README.md

 # Disclaimer:
-1. The sample image under weight_generation is just for faster implementation, I don't have copyright for that one.
+1. The sample image under tensorrt_weight_generator is just for faster implementation, I don't have copyright for that one.
 All rights are reserved to their original owners.
 1. My code is developed from Real-CUGAN github repository (https://github.com/bilibili/ailab/tree/main/Real-CUGAN)